The Ultimate Guide on How to Secure Your Boat for a Hurricane

 Plan B: Mooring or Anchor

-If you can't trailer your boat to a safer location, your only option is to stay on water.
+If you can't trailer your boat to a safer location, your only option is to stay on the water.
 So you need to know how to moor and anchor to secure your boat during a hurricane.
 Knowing how to do so is half the battle.
 Here's a good battle plan to save the day.

 Relocate to a Hurricane Hole

-Leave major bodies of water and seek out smaller canals, river sand waterways (if available).
+Leave major bodies of water and seek out smaller canals, rivers and waterways (if available).
 These areas are better known as "hurricane holes" and offer less wind and an alternative to otherwise crowded marinas.
-And always anchor your boat with the bow facing into the wind.
+Always anchor your boat with the bow facing into the wind.

 Use Long (and More!)
 Dock Lines

 Boats on docks get bounced around during hurricanes.
 If it breaks loose, expect to find it blown out of the harbor and possibly stranded.
 If you're at a fixed dock in a hurricane, use extra caution and longer dock lines.

 If you store your boat in hurricane-prone areas, practice tying up and devise a dock plan for hurricane line management.
 The more space a boat has in a slip, the better its chances are of surviving a hurricane.